pepsimidamerica/grafap/README.md

-# sharrap
+# grafap

- Python package for interacting with SharePoint (primarily lists) via HTTP requests.
+grafap (graph-wrap) is a Python package for interacting with the Microsoft Graph API, primarily sharepoint lists.
 Creating new items, querying lists, etc.